 The worst kind is guerrilla blackmail, which is manipulation cloaked by the pretty jungle of politeness and smiles.

-5. Waiting Until Annual Review Time to Give Feedback
+5. Waiting Until the Annual Review to Give Feedback

-One of my pet peeves is a boss waiting until annual review time to give their direct reports feedback.
+One of my pet peeves is a boss waiting until the annual review to give their direct reports feedback.
 Yet it is so widespread it is almost expected.

 Annual review time should merely be a review of what your direct reports already know.
 You accomplish this with regular one-on-one and ad-hoc sessions while being upfront and honest and not procrastinating.

 There should never be any surprises during an annual review.
 Such is simply lazy leadership.